andreapassini/CLOTH/README.md

-DROP
+# CLOTH

-a simple game engine
+Cloth simulation using a hand written physics engine and OpenGL.

 # Setup